-Hire fire and recruitment… whats the answer.
+Hire fire and Stylist recruitment in your salon business… whats the answer.

-I first came across continuous recruitment while doing work for several large service companies with high turnover rates.
-I initially was asked to help with the turnover problem, which led to the recruitment problems and a close examination of continuous recruitment.
+I first came across continuous stylist recruitment while doing work for several large service companies with high turnover rates.
+I initially was asked to help with the turnover problem, which led to recruitment problems and a close examination of continuous recruitment.

 Continuous recruitment simply means looking for new and better employees all the time and not just when demand is high.

 Always know your staffing and personnel needs and give priority to the most important needs.
-If you do not know what you need you may not know it if you find it.
+If you do not know what you need you may not know if you find it.
 Be sure to look at what areas in your staffing are ‘ok’ but could use improvement.
 Use the recruiting process to help determine and refine your business needs.

-Continuous recruitment requires that the basics of your hiring process — ads, applications, interview process, etc. — be smooth and focused on the applicant.
+Stylist Continuous recruitment requires that the basics of your hiring process — ads, applications, interview process, etc. — be smooth and focused on the applicant.
 Any obstacle in the process will hurt recruitment results.

 Usually, the best time to recruit is when demand for employees is down in an industry.
-This means that layoffs or hour reductions are common with many businesses.
+This means that layoffs or hour reductions are common in many businesses.
 Employees, sometimes good ones, will look for employment at this time.

 Build a database of solid applicants for a ‘rainy day’.
 Many successful businesses have ‘back-ups’ for every position.
 Sometimes several phone calls can result in a timely and appropriate hire.

-Do not neglect any source for potential employees.
+Do not neglect any source for potential salon employees.
 These could include employees, colleagues, vendors, etc. Simply let them know what you are looking for on a regular basis.

 Consider using a finder’s fee for tough recruitment.
 Find sources that are likely to come across such applicants and stay in touch with them.